rhiot/rhiot/docs/readme.md

 ##### Registry cache

-As the access to the device information is crucial for all the IoT systems, it should have be implemented as efficiently as possible.
+As the access to the device information is crucial for all the IoT systems, it should have been implemented as efficiently as possible.
 As devices information doesn't change very often, it should be cached in the memory whenever possible.
-Device Management Cloudlet uses the [Infinispan](http://infinispan.org) cache cluster under to hood, to provide the faster access to the device information.
-The Infinispan cache used is clustered (using JGroups under the hood), so the cached information remains up-to-date even when many Device Manager Cloudlets instances are executed in the cluster.
+Device Management Cloudlet uses the [Infinispan](http://infinispan.org) cache cluster under the hood, to provide the faster access to the device information.
+The Infinispan cache used is clustered using JGroups, so the cached information remains up-to-date even when many Device Manager Cloudlet instances are executed in the cluster.

 #### Clustering Device Management Cloudlet